A Journey of Seeking Pressure and Forces in the Nucleon: MCDs and Pressure/Forces in Classical Systems

 \subsubsection{MCD of Coulomb Forces Through Electric Fields}

-Discussions in Sec. \ref{subsec:NRMCD} can be applied straightforwardly to a system of charges interacting under Coulomb's law.
-Solutions for the interaction MCD come from Eq. (\ref{eq:MCD-Int}) with $\vec{F}_a$ replaced by Coulomb forces.
-Although there is an infinite number of possible choices for $T^{ij}_I$, one solution stands out for reasons beyond the mechanics of the system itself: instead of action at a distance, the electric force was postulated to be conducted through an intermediary, the electric fields $\vec{E}(\vec{r})$ present everywhere in space.
+Discussions in Sec.~\ref{subsec:NRMCD} can be applied straightforwardly to a system of charges interacting under Coulomb's law.
+Solutions for the interaction MCD come from Eq.~(\ref{eq:MCD-Int}) with $\vec{F}_a$ replaced by Coulomb forces.
+Although there is an infinite number of possible choices for $T^{ij}_I$, one solution stands out for reasons beyond the mechanics of the system itself: instead of action-at-a-distance, the electric force was postulated to be conducted through an intermediary, the electric fields $\vec{E}(\vec{r})$ present everywhere in space.
 This allows for restoring locality of interactions, $\vec{F}(\vec{r})=q \vec{E}(\vec{r})$.

 In terms of local momentum conservation, the fields serve as a vehicle to transport momentum among charged objects, generating the local forces.
 The interaction MCD $T^{ij}_{I}(\vec{r}) \equiv T^{ij}_{E} (\vec{r})$ is,